Tutorial

 Authors: Bridget Hass

-In this tutorial, we will calculate the Normalized Difference Vegetation Index (NDVI) from hyperspectral reflectance data using Python functions.
+In this tutorial, we will calculate the Normalized Difference Vegetation Index (NDVI) using Python functions.

-This tutorial uses the Level 3 Spectrometer orthorectified surface directional reflectance - mosaic.
+This tutorial works with the Level 3 Spectrometer orthorectified surface directional reflectance - mosaic data product.

 After completing this tutorial, you will be able to: